What Is Animal-Assisted Therapy?

 Benefits Of Animal-Assisted Therapy

-Animal-assisted therapy is used for those who are struggling with conditions like:
+Animal Assisted Therapy (AAT) is used for those who are struggling with conditions like:

 - Substance abuse